-Teaching energetic herbalism from a Native American perspective in the Marble Mountain Wilderness area near Mt.
-Shasta, California.
-We live in and teach from the paradigm that the plant people were the first beings, our elders and teachers, and that they hold the oldest knowledge.
+We live in and teach from a Native American perspective; from a paradigm that the plant people were the first beings, our elders and teachers, and that they hold the oldest knowledge.
 We are committed to passing on this knowledge and fostering these relationships between people and plants and all of nature.

 Listen in with Sarah Holmes and a discussion of cancer from a preventive standpoint.

 Karyn Sanders interviews David Winston.
 Originally aired July 14, 2011.

 Sarah Holmes shares herbal strategies for a good transition back into the school year.

 Karyn Sanders, talks in depth about various herbs.

 Join Sarah Holmes for a discussion of supporting caregivers with herbs and essences.

 Karyn Sanders interviews author and herbalist Deb Soule about her new book: How to Move Like a Gardener